Virtual Registered Dietitian Nutritionist

 Now, I can eat with joy instead of eating to seek joy.”

 -Former client: Debbie

-“[I loved] working with an RD that did not make me feel judged and like a failure!”
+“[I loved] working with a Registered Dietitian that did not make me feel judged and like a failure!”

 “Cassie Christopher’s approach is SO refreshing.
 If you want to eat something, eat it and really enjoy it!
 Wow!
 That is completely freeing.
 Absence of judgment and deprivation work so well for my well-being!!

 Cassie’s style is relaxed and understanding and she’s been there so has the personal understanding, but also the credentials to help.
 But she is unlike any other RD I have ever met and that made a huge difference to me.
 The structure of the program combined with the calls as well as the group just covered all bases.
 It’s like coming at this struggle from all angles with an amazing guide.”